AshleyZifan/Trading_App/README.md

 <img src="trading_app.jpg">

-  - Controller:
+  - Controller: The controller level maps endpoints to applicaiton functions.
-  - Service:
+  - Service: The service level handles business logics.
-  - Dao:
+  - Dao: Data Access Object level handles specific data operations.
-  - SpringBoot: webservlet/TomCat and IoC
+  - SpringBoot: Spring Boot is a project built on the top of the Spring framework.
+This project used SpringBoot to set up, configure, and run application.
-  - PSQL and IEX:
+  - PSQL and IEX: It uses IEX CLOUD API to get market data and use JDBC connection to store data into PostgresSQL database.

 ## Improvements